Home Compare ADYEN.AS vs ALLFG.AS

 Profitability

-Both look solid on profitability, though Adyen N.V. still holds the stronger peer position.
+Both rank well on profitability, but Adyen N.V. still holds a clear edge.

 Profitability — Dominant Gap